Chantelle has been an animal lover her entire life and is now in a committed relationship with a 4-year-old Toy Poodle

 The United States is a relatively new country in comparison to many others, so we haven't had as much time to develop homegrown dog breeds as in other regions of the world.
 Many of the breeds we love here are not native to the U.S. Of the top 10 dog breeds currently popular in the U.S., three hail from Germany, one from Canada, and the rest are from England.
 Why not consider an American breed the next time you look for a pup?

 Paleolithic man crossed the land bridges in the Bering Strait and inhabited Alaska almost 4,000 years ago.
 With them, they brought their wolf-dogs, which served as hunters, guardians, and companions.
 Some believe these dogs were the forefathers of the Alaskan Malamute.

 There is also the argument that the Alaskan Malamute is related to the Spitz and was a companion to the Mahlemut people (Inuit) of western Alaska.
-Strong and fearless, they hunted large predators such as bear.
+Strong and fearless, they hunted large predators such as bears.
 They also assisted in seal hunting, where their primary job was to locate seal blowholes.
 The Mahlemut people relied heavily on their dogs for hunting and guarding, two skills that were desperately needed in the harsh climate of Alaska.

 The Malamute has a distinguished history.
 They were the breed of choice used by miners during the Gold Rush of 1896.
 They served as search and rescue dogs during World War II.
 They even aided Rear Admiral Richard Byrd on his journey to the South Pole.
 Malamutes were never designed to race sleds but to pull heavy loads.
-So beloved are they by the Alaskans, they were made Alaska's official state dog in 2010.
+So beloved are they by the Alaskans that they were made Alaska's official state dog in 2010.

 Patriotic Names for Pets: Founding Fathers